 Revoking Your Proxy.
-If you hold shares registered in your name, you may revoke your proxy before it is voted by:
+You may revoke your proxy before it is voted by:

 - submitting a new proxy with a later date;

-- · notifying your company's Secretary in writing before your special meeting that you have revoked your proxy; or
+- notifying your company's Secretary in writing before your special meeting that you have revoked your proxy; or

 - voting in person at your special meeting.